mpv-player/mpv/DOCS/man/en/options.rst

     size of the cache in kilobytes.
 Caching is enabled by default (with a default cache size) for network streams.
 May be useful when playing files from slow media, but can also have negative effects, especially with file formats that require a lot of seeking, such as mp4.
-See also ``--nocache``.
+See also ``--no-cache``.

 --cache-min=<percentage>
     Playback will start when the cache has been filled up to <percentage> of